Callum511/ATRAGMX_PRESETS/README.md

 ```sqf
 profileNamespace setVariable ["ACE_ATRAGMX_gunList", ThePresetArray];
 ```
 Where `ThePresetArray` is the text from the preset.sqf file.
+Be aware that you may need to reload the mission to see the changes.

 If you want to contribute a preset, you can export your ATRAGMX presets by running:
 ```sqf